 Before BLVR, you will receive general anesthesia.
 Once you are asleep, a pulmonologist will place a thin, flexible tube called a bronchoscope down your throat and windpipe into the airways.
 Through this tube, the pulmonologist will use special tools to place a few valves in the airways (the number varies depending on the structure of your lungs).
 Different sizes of valves are used based on your anatomy.
 The procedure usually only takes 30 minutes, and no incisions are needed.

-No. Those who are most likely to benefit from BLVR or LVRS are patients with specific patterns of damage to their lungs who are unable to find relief from their symptoms through other medical treatments.
+No. Those who are most likely to benefit from BLVR are patients with specific patterns of damage to their lungs who are unable to find relief from their symptoms through other medical treatments.
 That is why you need tests beforehand to determine if you would benefit from the procedure or if another option, such as surgery, would be better for you.

-You are not a candidate for BLVR or LVRS if you have an active lung infection, are an active smoker or are allergic to materials used in the valve (including nickel, silicone, titanium or nitinol).
+You are not a candidate for BLVR if you have an active lung infection, are an active smoker or are allergic to materials used in the valve (including nickel, silicone, titanium or nitinol).

 The major risk of BLVR is a collapsed lung, which can cause air to leak into the chest.
 This is most likely to occur within the first three days after the procedure.
 If this happens, it can be treated in the hospital.